rsald09/JHS-HVAC-Assignment/writeup_template.md

 ### Output Video

-You can find video of the automated elevator at this [YouTube link](https://www.youtube.com)
+You can find video of the automated HVAC system at this [YouTube link](https://www.youtube.com)